Officers using leave days to recover from sickness

 Police officers are going sick or reporting for duty despite being physically or psychologically unwell, and many are using leave days to recover from illness.

-This was the findings of a survey by the Police Federation of England and Wales (PFEW) of 16,841 officers across 43 forces in February 2016.
+These are among the findings of a survey by the Police Federation of England and Wales (PFEW) of 16,841 officers across 43 forces in February 2016.
 Two fifths (58%) of respondents said they had missed one or more days through sickness in the previous 12 months and, of these, 29% attributed at least one day of their absence to stress, depression or anxiety.

 In addition to looking at absenteeism, our 2016 PFEW Officer Demand, Capacity and Welfare Survey studied ‘presenteeism’, which is the act of attending work while ill, and ‘leaveism’, where officers use annual leave or rest days to recover from illness.